 - Best activity for adults – Visalia Fox Theatre

 - Best food – The Vintage Press Restaurante

 Address: 47050 Generals Hwy, Three Rivers, CA 93271

 Sequoia National Park was established in the late 19th century to protect the one-of-a-kind trees called giant sequoias that inhabit the forest.
-Then-President Benjamin Harrison created the park to protect the massive trees from logging and the park is managed today by the National Park Service.
+Then-President Benjamin Harrison created the park to watch the massive trees from logging, and the National Park Service manages the park today.

-The amazing trees represent some of the oldest living things on the planet.
-One of the most famous landmarks within the park is the General Sherman Tree, which is a massive sequoia reaching 275 feet tall and measuring 36 feet in diameter.
+The fantastic trees represent some of the oldest living things on the planet.
+One of the most famous landmarks within the park is the General Sherman Tree, a massive sequoia reaching 275 feet tall and measuring 36 feet in diameter.

 In addition to gazing at the amazing trees, the forest also offers some opportunities for activities like hiking and climbing.
 Moro Rock is a stone stairway that you may climb, and reaching the General Grant Tree requires a stroll of about 1/3 of a mile.

-Not only can visitors touch and walk right up to the beautiful trees that live in the park, but many opportunities also exist to marvel at the surrounding mountains and valleys.
-Simply driving through Sequoia is an amazing experience.
-The best month to visit Sequoia is August, when the weather is warm and roads aren’t blocked because of snow.
+Visitors can touch and walk right up to the beautiful trees in the park, and many opportunities also exist to marvel at the surrounding mountains and valleys.
+Simply driving through Sequoia is a fantastic experience.
+The best month to visit Sequoia is August, when the weather is warm, and roads aren’t blocked because of snow.